What will happen during the driving test

 Starting your driving test

 Your examiner will come and find you when it is time for your driving test.
 You will walk together to the car.
 The examiner will tell you what will happen during the test and where to drive during your test.
 You will drive in both urban and rural traffic.
-The driving test will take at least 25 minutes.
+You will drive for approximately 30 minutes.

 Nervous about your test?